kasrababazadeh/decayed-teeth-detection/README.md

 After training, you can evaluate the performance of the entire pipeline using `evaluation.py`.

+## Upcoming Article

+We are in the process of preparing an in-depth article that delves into the development process, methodologies, and key findings of this project.
+The article will provide detailed insights into the challenges faced, the techniques employed, and the results obtained during the development of the automatic decayed teeth detection system.

 ## Contributions

 Contributions to improve the project are welcome!
 Feel free to submit pull requests or open issues for any suggestions or bugs.